rohakdebnath/BuySell-Signal/README.md

 YOU MAY NEED TO COMPLETELY CHANGE THE TASKS.JSON file to match you Mac Setup if you fiddle with directories.

 Input a ticker symbol and it gives advice on buy or sell.
-The advice is extremely basic and honestly shit, but that's because the purpose of this program is to explore cURL and JsonCpp.
+The advice is extremely basic and honestly bad, but that's because the purpose of this program is to explore cURL and JsonCpp.
 This program is inspired from https://github.com/OpenGenus/trading-app-in-cpp.
 Although the basic idea matches, I have heavily optimized the content of the code, written by me on my mac, added several features and planning to make it much more robust.